Chapter 23:

 "Yes," she finally replied.
 "What about your money?"

-"It's not that uncommon for criminals to grab the cash and turn in the wallet," Sota explained.
+"It's not that uncommon for people to grab the cash and turn in the wallet," Sota explained.
 "It voids them of some suspicion, at least until they get far enough away.
-That's why I only brought a small amount of cash, most of it for the food.
+That's why I only brought a small amount.
 The rest of it is on my cards, which they didn't take.
 Yeah, they snagged themselves probably $20, but not a big deal."

-Ren was shocked that Sota would say something like that as if it was a regular 'fun fact' about himself.
-It also made her question what Sota had been through.
+It was a response that made Ren think.
 He definitely wasn't a bad guy, so how did he manage to navigate a situation like that?
+What exactly had he been through?

 "Why don't we head out?"
 Sota suggested.
 "There's a mall not to far from here that we can go visit for a bit, unless you need to be home soon?"